bjosor/INFO216-Project/README.md

 In case of the frost api being unavailable or otherwise not working, we have stored some data locally already.
 It will also be easier to use these as it is a bit impractical to figure out which stations offer which data.
 We noticed this a bit late and could not implement a ui for this in time.
 Here are some examples of locally available data:

 SN4110 Lørenskog
-Has sum(precipitation_amount P1D) data available between 01.01.2016 up to today.
+Has sum(precipitation_amount P1D) data available between 01.01.2016(day.month.year) up to today.

+SN18700 Blindern
+Has sum(duration_of_sunshine P1M) available between 01.01.2010 up to today.

+SN50540 Florida
+has best_estimate_mean(air_temperature P1D) available between 01.01.2010 up to 01.05.2010